semgrep/semgrep/PRIVACY.md

 Environmental data provides contextual data about Semgrep’s runtime environment, as well as information that helps debug any issues users may be facing; e.g.

 * How long the command took to run
-* If the command ran in a CI environment
 * The version of Semgrep
-* The user’s OS and shell
-* De-identified hash of the scanned project’s name
+* Pseudoanonymized hash of the scanned project’s name
-* De-identified hash of the rules run
+* Pseudoanonymized hash of the rule definitions run
+* Pseduoanonymized hash of the config option

 ### Performance